tundish/turberfield-dialogue/turberfield/dialogue/doc/install.rst

 ====================

 A text editor is a program for writing text and storing it in a plain format which all computers understand.
-This is in contrast to Microsofty Word or LibreOffice which have their own particular file formats.
+This is in contrast to Microsoft Word or LibreOffice which have their own particular file formats.

 If you are a developer, you may already know which you prefer.
 Otherwise, you might